Office of the Registrar and Academic Records

 Certificate of Completion programs at SLCC are generally 30-40 credit hours and Diploma programs are generally 40-62 credit hours.
 Any program of 32 semester credits or more contains human relations, communication, and computation components as outlined by the regional accrediting body.
 This requirement may be met in a variety of ways prescribed by each program.
 (See individual offerings for specific requirements.)

-Skills Center Certificate of Completion programs are non-credit, financial aid-eligible programs of 600 hours or more.
-Skills Center students also receive a competency transcript for any course or program completed.
-(Skills Center programs of less than 600 hours result in a Certificate.)
+School of Applied Technology Certificate of Completion programs are non-credit, financial aid-eligible programs of 900 hours or more.
+School of Applied Technology students also receive a competency transcript for any course or program completed.
+School of Applied Technology programs of less than 600 hours result in a certificate.
+There are three types of certificates that a student may earn:

 An SLCC department, division, or School may award a Certificate to students completing particular courses or sequences of courses.
 The Certificate indicates a stand-alone specialization and certifies mastery or competency in the specific course(s) taken.
 These certificate programs are not financial-aid eligible and, by themselves, do not lead to graduation.